gr8nade-TGH/DeepPick/.augment/rules.md

 # Augment Workspace Rules

+## Read the Brain First (MOST IMPORTANT)

+**Rule:** Before starting ANY task, read the project brain to understand context, conventions, and recent changes

+**When:** At the start of every conversation with a new agent

+**Instructions:**
+1. ✅ **DO:** Read `C:\Users\Tucke\Documents\augment-projects\Optimize Projects\DeepPick_BRAIN\NEW_AGENT_PROMPT.md` FIRST
+2. ✅ **DO:** Check "Just Completed" section for recent changes (last 24-48 hours)
+3. ✅ **DO:** Review critical gotchas before implementing features
+4. ✅ **DO:** Follow established patterns documented in the brain
+5. ❌ **DON'T:** Start coding without reading the brain
+6. ❌ **DON'T:** Assume conventions - check the brain for actual patterns

+**The Brain Contains:**
+- Recent changes and what's currently in progress
+- Critical gotchas (event filtering, castle ID format, etc.)
+- Item implementation patterns (4-step registration)
+- Existing systems and managers to reuse
+- Code style conventions (emoji logging, file naming)
+- Known issues to avoid wasting time on

+**Why This Matters:**
+- Prevents repeating mistakes that were already fixed
+- Ensures you follow the correct naming conventions (DEFENSE/POWER/WEAPON, not ATTACK/SPECIAL)
+- Saves time by knowing what systems already exist
+- Avoids breaking recently completed features

+---

 ## Copy Debug Button Logging

 **Rule:** Always add debug logs to Copy Debug button, not just web console